Aliases for GLRX2 Gene

 GeneCards Summary for GLRX2 Gene

 GLRX2 (Glutaredoxin 2) is a Protein Coding gene.
 Among its related pathways are PAK Pathway.
-GO annotations related to this gene include electron carrier activity and 2 iron, 2 sulfur cluster binding.
+GO annotations related to this gene include electron carrier activity and protein disulfide isomerase activity.
 An important paralog of this gene is GLRX.

 UniProtKB/Swiss-Prot for GLRX2 Gene